danielroeckl/Strategy-Dashboard/README.md

 The bundle score (0–100) reflects the collective strategic quality of a release scope, weighted so that larger projects have more influence — without penalising them twice for their size.

-**Why not a simple average of card scores?**
-Card scores are already reduced by the effort/cost divisor.
-Using effort weights on top of those scores would double-penalise large projects: an XL card has a structurally lower score *and* the highest weight, always pulling the bundle down regardless of content quality.

 **Formula:**

 ```